The Speakeasy Storytelling Program is back!

 • And more

 This seems like a lot to try to accomplish in four classes, doesn’t it?
-But with the topic flow of the classes, addressing these soft skills happens in flow, and in my years of teaching, I’ve learned that people learn these best when in the context of practice.
+But with the class flow, addressing these soft skills comes naturally, and in my years of teaching, I’ve learned that people learn these best in the context of practice.

 MEET ASH WYLDER